suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 00057,2
 ~~~

-Zip code in Rome are from 00118 to 00199, but there are a lot of small city all around that are contained in the area, and tat are actually part of Rome's Province , that begin with 00010 to 00079.
+Zip codes in Rome are from 00118 to 00199, but there are a lot of small city all around that are contained in the area, and that are actually part of Rome's Province , that begin with 00010 to 00079.
 So most of these results are actually correct.
-But there are a couple of other issues, first there are postal code that do not really belong to this area and are postal code from an other region, like 84010 and 82011, and than there are some errors, like '00144;00159' or '001963'.
-Both problems should be handle easily one by one, as long they are , like in this case not so many.
+But there are a couple of other issues, first there are postal codes that do not really belong to this area and are postal code from an other region, like 84010 and 82011, and than there are some errors, like '00144;00159' or '001963'.
+Both problems should be handle one by one, as long they are, like in this example, not many.
-The code to replace this values are not reported here for presenting propose.
-For more information please refer to the sqlqueries.sql file.
+The code used to fix these issues are not reported here for presenting propose.
+For more information please refer to the sqlqueries.sql file included in this repository.